Root0110/final_project/README.md

 # IS590_PR_FinalProject_MCS
-**Discover the distribution of social wealth with the use of Monte Carlo Simulation Method**
+**Discover the distribution of social wealth with the use of Monte Carlo Simulations Method**
 By Xiaohan Wang

 ## Project Background